 For many years SEVA members have taught electric vehicle technology courses at South Seattle Community College including a course where a gas car is converted to electric in just 6 days!

 Seattle Electric Vehicle Association welcomes electric bicycles as well!

 There are many good reasons to go electric and most EV owners love the rapid acceleration!
 At Pacific Raceways local Tesla owners run sub13 second times in the quarter mile at well over 100 mph!

-Steve Lough has been SEVA's President up until 2013 and he has been promoting, demonstrating, advocating for, and educating people about electric vehicles for nearly 30 years.
+Steve Lough was SEVA's first President up until 2013.
+He continues, as President Emeritus, to promote, demonstrate, advocate for, and educate people about electric vehicles which he has done for nearly 30 years.